HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 5. `amountBiggerThan` - (Optional) Minimum limit of `utxo` amount to filter the list.
 We will only return `utxos` that have the `amount` higher than this value.
 Integer representation of decimals, i.e. 100 = 1.00.
 6. `maximumAmount` - (Optional) Limit the maximum total amount to return summing all utxos.
 Integer representation of decimals, i.e. 100 = 1.00.
 7. `onlyAvailableUtxos` - (Defaults to true) Get only available `utxos`, ignoring locked ones.
+8. `network` - The network this dApp is expecting the client to be.
+The request will fail if the client's network is different from this params value

 **Example Request:**